Early Years Curriculum

 - Learning and Development recognise that children develop and learn in different ways and at different rates and that all areas of learning and development are equally important and inter-connected.

-There are six areas covered by the early learning goals and educational programmes:
+There are seven areas covered by the early learning goals and educational programmes:

 All the areas are delivered through planned, purposeful play, with a balance of adult-led and child-initiated activities.